Aggressive Tax Avoidance For Real Estate Investors, 20th edition book

 - John T. Reed’s real estate investment background

-- Improvements since the 18th edition
+- Improvements to the 20th edition since the 19th edition

 - Front Matter